IsaacCavallaro/SynthGain/README.md

 ## ERD Final

 - Unfortunately, this cart feature was not able to be implemented due to the deadline of producing an MVP fast approaching.
-In the end, the MVP was the priority and I decided to remove my cart and join tables and simply the ERD and app.
+In the end, the MVP was the priority and I decided to remove my cart and join tables and simplify the ERD and app.

 ![ERD version two](app/assets/images/ERD_final.png)